Kidapt/kidaptive-oidc-php-demo/README.md

 2. Generated `key.pub` file
 3. The hostname for your server
 4. The URLs for the authorization, token, and userInfo endpoints if you've changed them

+You can test your configuration by changing username, password, and endpoint variables in `test.sh`.